Tatoeba/tatoeba2/docs/tatoeba2-django/README.md

 This is a bridge project between the current website's schema and python/django.

 - Memory:
-  - Make sure that you have more than 1.2 GB of memory to run the script.
+  - Make sure that you have at least 1.2 GB of memory to run the script.
   - If you encounter the message "Killed" before the script finishes, you need to add more.

 - Dependencies:
   - Make sure you have the python2.7, python-dev, and python-pip packages.
   - You should also have the mysql/mysql headers, but if you have Tatoeba set up, you probably do.
-  If you need any of the packages, use a sequence of commands like this to retrieve them:
+  - If you need any of the packages, use a sequence of commands like this to retrieve them:
   ```sh
   apt-get update
   apt-get install python-dev